itvgenomics/pimba_smk/README.md

 EF635241.1_Pseudoalteromonas_sp._BSw20683	Bacteria;Pseudomonadati;Pseudomonadota;Gammaproteobacteria;Alteromonadales;Pseudoalteromonadaceae;Pseudoalteromonas;unclassifiedPseudoalteromonas
 MT634734.1_Pseudoalteromonas_sp._strain_GAMAL14_SWC	Bacteria;Pseudomonadati;Pseudomonadota;Gammaproteobacteria;Alteromonadales;Pseudoalteromonadaceae;Pseudoalteromonas;unclassifiedPseudoalteromonas
 MT634729.1_Pseudoalteromonas_sp._strain_GAMAL3_SWC	Bacteria;Pseudomonadati;Pseudomonadota;Gammaproteobacteria;Alteromonadales;Pseudoalteromonadaceae;Pseudoalteromonas;unclassifiedPseudoalteromonas
+...
 ~~~

+The output ".jplace" file containing the tree with the OTUs placed can be found at `/results/03-placed/no_clustering/placed/` and it can be visualized using iTOL (https://itol.embl.de/).

 ### B) Run the "pimba_smk_main.sh" file
 The "pimba_smk_main.sh" file is the main bash script that runs all the steps of the pipeline in Snakemake.
 This file takes the following parameters as input: